yfrund/mt-exercise-03/README.md

     ./scripts/generate.sh

 Current version of the script generates text based on *The Art of Perfumery, and Methods of Obtaining the Odors of Plants*.

+Train multiple models with different parameter settings:

+ - activate virtual environment with Pytorch and sacremoses installed;

+ - edit and run to download and preprocess your own data:

+    ./scripts/download_data.sh

+  - edit and run to train models, save them and training log files:

+    ./scripts/train.sh

+  - run to visualise training and validation perplexities as line charts, and create tables for training, validation and testing perplexities:

+    visualise.py

+  - edit and run to create text samples with data and model of interest:

+    ./scripts/generate.sh